Bangulli/PrettyPrint/README.md

 - mode: String, optional, default = 'dots'
   - controls the kind of animation to indicate the running loop: 'dots' or 'rotate'
 - update_frq: Int, optional, default = 1
   - controls the update frequency of the output, in number of iterations.
-The output is updated every n iterations
+The output is updated every n

+    from PrettyPrint import *
+    import time
+    indicator = RunningIndicator(mode='dots', update_frq='100')
+    while 1:
+        indicator()
+        time.sleep(0.1)

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.